Consumer Packaged Goods Engineering Services

 CFD also helps optimize clean-in-place (CIP) system design and reduces energy loss in process piping.
 Our goal is to help clients increase throughput while maintaining product consistency and hygiene.

-HVAC and Ventilation in Food-Grade and Cleanroom Spaces
+HVAC and Cleanroom Airflow Analysis for Food-Grade Spaces

-Many CPG environments require clean, temperature-controlled air.
+Many CPG environments require clean, temperature-controlled air, stable airflow, and controlled pressure behavior.
 We simulate:

 - Airflow patterns and pressure zones in food processing lines